Tamar Braxton Says What’s Next For Her And Tom Green After ‘Celebrity Big Brother’ Blowout

 Celebrity Big Brother came to a close Wednesday night with Tamar Braxton coming out on top as the season’s big winner.
-After a vote of 9-0, Tamar took home the $250,000 prize over former NFL player Ricky Williams and now the singer is reflecting on her time in the house and the relationships she formed.
+After a vote of 9-0, Tamar took home the $250,000 prize over former NFL player Ricky Williams, and now the singer is reflecting on her time in the house and the relationships she formed.

-Speaking with Entertainment Weekly after her victory, Tamar let viewers and fans know what was next for her, Tom Green and Kato Kaelin as far as their relationships go.
+Speaking with Entertainment Weekly after her victory, Tamar let viewers and fans know what was next for her, Tom Green, and Kato Kaelin as far as their relationships go.
 The publication inquired about the singer’s bold personality and asked if she thought it was going to be an issue going into the house.

 “You know, I was concerned.
 And I was concerned because it seems like I got into it with people right before they left the house.
 [Laughs] So, for me, I was really nervous.
 But, then again, I really had some good moments with everyone in the house.
 After Kato made his statement, I went up to Kato and we had a heart to heart.
 And right before Tom left, I told him that I really wanted to hit the reset button and go out to dinner.
 As a matter of fact, we have a date coming up.
 And, yeah.
 I felt like I made a good connection with Ryan and Jonathan as well.”